Covid-19 Surveillance tutorial guide

 Where's the input data?

-The Featured Workspace's cloud storage contains includes a concatenated fasta file and the corresponding metadata file for the fasta from NCBI Virus.
+The Featured Workspace's cloud storage includes a concatenated fasta file and the corresponding metadata file for the fasta from NCBI Virus.
 The URIs of these files in the Featured Workspace storage are referenced in the nextstrain table you uploaded in step 2.
 These files can be used as input in the sarscov2_nextstrain workflow, to generate phylogenomic trees.

 Terra-on-Azure-Covid-19-workspace_Fasta-files-in-cloud-storage_Screenshot.png